italia/daf-docs/installation/local/devVM.rst

 Common
 -------
-Move on the host pc in the folder daf/common run commands:
+On the host PC, go to the folder daf/common and run the following commands:

 .. code-block:: bash